constvoidptr/memhack/README.md

 ## Usage

-Admin or super user privileges are required to run.
+Admin or Superuser privileges are required to run.

 Code examples will follow...